silky/silky.github.com/src/posts/2016-02-22-bad-maths-and-programming-jokes.md

 > Q: How did the OR programmer solve a MIP while also eating?
 >
-> A: By using a brunch and bounch technique.
+> A: By using a brunch and bound technique.

 > ["hip", "hip"]